CryptoQ212/CryptoQ212/README.md

 ## Objective

-My career in IT and my recent bootcamp has deepened my passion for cybersecurity, and I am now eager to start work in this industry.
+My career in IT and my recent CAPSLOCK bootcamp has deepened my passion for cybersecurity, and I am now eager to start work in this industry.

 ## Skills